Updated: Jul 6

 Punters are lonely men who simply need comfort?

 Another myth that sanitises the reality of men who buy sex.
 To understand more about the men who buy sex, you only need to spend moments on websites such as Bare Net (men who refuse to use condoms) and Punters Net.
 Websites built for punters to review their 'experiences'.
 We do not provide the direct links here due to its content, Nordic Model Now! explores it further here.
 The comments contain violence, sexual violence, a predisposition for teens and unprotected sex.
+The Invisible Men is as new German website detailing & uploading quotes from sex buyers.
+We urge you all to read.

 This is a harrowing video made by a campaign group that collated the genuine voicemail messages left on the phone of a woman who stated she being trafficked: